 Karen Pennington, PhD, RN received her BSN from University of Illinois and her MS and PhD from University of Colorado Health Sciences Center.
 Dr Pennington’s professional career includes community nursing practice, acute care, consultation to community health care agencies, and academia.
 Since 2004 Dr. Pennington has been at Regis University in Denver, Colorado and since 2011 has been Director of the RN-BSN and MS in Leadership Programs.
 She has written and presented locally and nationally on her research interests which include issues of the elderly and underserved populations, life-long learning, and the learning strategy, Ignatian Pedagogy.
 Memberships include: National League for Nursing, American Nurses Association, International Council of Nurses, Nurses Christian Fellowship, Sigma Theta Tau, and Ignatian Colleagues Program.
 She serves on several Advisory Councils for local community colleges and is a board member of National League for Nursing.

-Cristina Sloan is the Chief Development Officer at Emily Griffith Foundation, which provides crucial financial support to Emily Griffith Technical College.
-Cristina’s work at Emily Griffith Foundation centers on the creation and maintenance of corporate and individual donor partnerships.
+Cristina Sloan is the Associate Director of Development at the University of Colorado – Denver.
+Cristina’s work at CU Denver centers on the creation and maintenance of individual donor relationships.
 Building relationships, making connections, and networking to build mutually beneficial partnerships is at the heart of both Cristina’s professional and volunteer commitments.
 In addition to serving as a Board member for Women with a Cause, Cristina volunteers at Warren Village.
 Cristina has lived in Denver for 13 years, and is the proud mom to two Denver natives, her sons Aidan and Rory.

 Karen Wiley, Board Treasurer